PPL-IIITA/ppl-assignment-jaiswalkautish/README.md

 	-> g++ -c most_rich.cpp
 	-> ar rvs library_file *.o
    ```
-Step 3: To get the outputs of the questions
+Step 3: To get the outputs of the question 1 and 2
 >```
 	g++ main.cpp library_file
+	./a.out
 ```

 To see Outputs: